RichardDeodutt/Deployment-4/README.md

 - Sometimes the Jenkins server plugin downloads can fail for unknown reasons and it times out, currently a unhandled situation.
 There seems to be issues with dependencies so you have to manually go to the Jenkins Server and fix them.

-- Jenkins Server seems to become unresponsive might be because of not enough resources so I used a t3 which is not free tier.
+- Jenkins Server seems to become unresponsive sometimes it might be because of not enough resources so I used a t3 which is not free tier to avoid this.

 # Improvements